There’s a great misconception that you need animal proteins in order to maintain a healthy diet when exercising.

 When I first arrive in a new country I always find somebody who can translate and give me the correct pronunciation for ‘vegetarian food’.
 I also get the following terms translated: ‘I don’t eat meat’, ‘no meat’, ‘no fish’, ‘no eggs’ and ‘no milk’.
 A combination of all of these words should be enough to get your message across.

-It’s a good idea to have everything written down too, especially if the alphabet characters are different to your own (Chinese, Arabic etc).
+It’s a good idea to have everything written down too, especially if the alphabet characters are different from your own (Chinese, Arabic etc).

 I announce that I’m ‘vegetarian’ as soon as convenient.
 If the waiter looks at me a little confused, I try and repeat myself in a slower or slightly different dialect.
 If they’re still giving blank looks I show them the written version.
 Alternatively, if some food is on display, I’ll give a thumbs up or down on each dish.